Skip to main content

 Frequently Asked Questions

-FOURTH CAPITAL BANK has a Bank Health Score of B (76/100).
+Fourth Capital Bank has a Bank Health Score of B (76/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 12.33%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FOURTH CAPITAL BANK holds $517M in total assets and $451M in total deposits.
-It is located in NASHVILLE, TENNESSEE (FDIC Certificate #59101).
+Fourth Capital Bank holds $517M in total assets and $451M in total deposits.
+It is headquartered in Nashville, Tennessee (FDIC Certificate #59101).

-FOURTH CAPITAL BANK has a Tier 1 capital ratio of 12.33%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.00%, and the return on assets is 0.11%.
+Fourth Capital Bank has a Tier 1 capital ratio of 12.33%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.00%, and the return on assets is 0.11%.

 Yes.
-FOURTH CAPITAL BANK is FDIC-insured (Certificate #59101).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Fourth Capital Bank is FDIC-insured (Certificate #59101).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: